How Many Berea Students Graduate on Time or at All?

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Berea College about graduation rates for other more appropriate groups of students.

-Based on the caliber of first-time/full-time students that attend Berea College we would expect an overall graduation rate of 57.4%.
-However, students are graduating at a rate that is 4.8% higher.
-That means Berea College is performing above average at graduating students based upon those students' anticipated academic achievement in college.
+Based on the caliber of first-time/full-time students that attend Berea College we would have expected an overall graduation rate of 64.7%.
+This is on par with the actual rate at which the college graduates students and suggests that Berea College is performing on average when the previous academic achievement of students is factored in.

 The Majority of First-Time/Full-Time Non-Grads at This School Dropped Out.